itaditya/octokit-plugin-sentiment/readme.md

 * Fork and Clone this repo.
 * On your local machine run `npm link` in the root of the cloned project.
 * `cd` into demo folder and run `npm link octokit-plugin-sentiment`.
+* Get your Perspective API key.
+* Use `npm test` to run unit test on the analyseSentiment function.
 * Now make changes in the `index.js` and test it via `demo/demo.js` file.
 * When you are ready create a branch and submit a PR.